Automated Algorithm Design for Auto-Tuning Optimizers: Introduction

 In this paper, we explore this novel direction by investigating the use of LLMs to generate optimization algorithms for auto-tuning.
-We use the LLaMEA framework, which combines LLMs with an evolutionary algorithm to automatically generate metaheuristics~\cite{vanstein2025llamealargelanguagemodel}.
+We integrate the auto-tuning framework Kernel Tuner~\cite{vanwerkhovenKernelTunerSearchoptimizing2019} and the LLaMEA framework, which combines LLMs with an evolutionary algorithm to automatically generate metaheuristics~\cite{vanstein2025llamealargelanguagemodel}.
 We emphasize that only the optimization algorithm is generated, not the underlying applications to be auto-tuned, nor program variants.
-Hence, the correctness of the generated code is of lesser concern; if the generated algorithm does not run or optimize correctly, it will not survive the selection phase of the evolutionary algorithm.
+If a generated algorithm does not run or optimize correctly, it will not survive the selection phase of the evolutionary algorithm, ensuring only high-quality algorithms are produced.
+Our contribution therefore lies in improving search efficiency and robustness within a fixed, user-defined search space, rather than redefining kernel design or expanding the search space itself.
 Specifically, we evaluate whether LLM-generated algorithms can match or exceed the performance of human-designed optimization methods across a diverse benchmark suite, and whether such algorithms benefit from problem-specific information.
 Our work is, to the best of our knowledge, the first to systematically study the application of automated algorithm design in the context of auto-tuning.

-We make the following contributions: \begin{itemize} \item We introduce a method for leveraging LLMs to automatically generate optimization algorithms tailored for auto-tuning problems. \item We evaluate LLM-generated optimizers against widely used classical algorithms across a representative set of real-world applications and architectures. \item We determine whether generated algorithms benefit from problem-specific information. \ifdoubleblind \item The best-performing generated algorithms have been made available to the Kernel Tuner community. \else \item The best-performing generated algorithms are incorporated into the Kernel Tuner framework, benefiting users. \fi \item All code and results are available in our GitHub repository\footnote{https://anonymous.4open.science/r/BLADE-AutoTuner/README.md}. \end{itemize}
+We make the following contributions: \begin{itemize} \item We introduce the first closed-loop framework that evolves LLM-generated optimizers under formal auto-tuning evaluation metrics. \item We evaluate LLM-generated optimizers against widely used classical algorithms across a representative set of real-world applications and architectures on both quality and efficiency. \item We find that LLM-driven optimizer synthesis can outperform human-engineered search strategies even when decoupled from the tuning target. \ifdoubleblind \item The best-performing generated algorithms have been made available to the Kernel Tuner community. \item All code and data are available in a GitHub repository\footnote{ \url{https://anonymous.4open.science/r/BLADE-AutoTuner/README.md}}. \else \item The best-performing generated algorithms are incorporated into the Kernel Tuner framework, benefiting users. \item All code and data are available in a GitHub repository\footnote{ \url{https://github.com/XAI-liacs/BLADE/tree/paper/auto-tuning}}. \fi \end{itemize}

 The remainder of this paper is structured as follows. \Cref{sec:related_work} reviews related research on optimization methods and recent advances in LLM-based algorithm synthesis. \Cref{sec:implementation} details our approach for generating and evaluating optimization algorithms with LLMs. \Cref{sec:evaluation} presents a comprehensive evaluation.
 Finally, \Cref{sec:conclusion_futurework} concludes.